ogp-summit-hackathon-sommet-pgo/Orion/README.md

 ## Description

-A visualization tool to identify the roofs that are the best candidates for having solar panels.
+This is a visualization tool to help cities identify the roofs that are the best candidates for having solar panels.
 This is a case study for Toronto, but the same methods could easily be applied to other cities across the globe.
 The algorithm for determining fit relies on the following factors:
 * roof surface area, as estimated from building footprint
 * building height -- ideally 4m-20m
 * proximity to taller buildings